Joseph G. Murphy

 Joseph G. Murphy was appointed Commissioner of the Division of Insurance on February 8, 2010.

-Prior to his appointment as Commissioner, Murphy had served as Acting Commissioner since September 2009.
-From 2006 to 2009, Murphy served as First Deputy Commissioner with oversight of the day-to-day operations of the Division of Insurance and its 130 employees and $14.5 million budget.
+Prior to his appointment as Commissioner, Murphy served as First Deputy Commissioner with oversight of the day-to-day operations of the Division of Insurance and its 130 employees and $14.5 million budget.

 As the chief regulator of the insurance industry in Massachusetts, Commissioner Murphy has played an active role in the implementation of the auto insurance reform, stabilizing health insurance costs for individuals and small businesses across the Commonwealth, and ensuring the solvency of Massachusetts domiciled insurers.

-Murphy is active in the National Association of Insurance Commissioners (“NAIC”), leading and serving on a number of committees, including the Executive Committee, Government Relations Leadership Council, Property and Casualty Committee as well as the Reinsurance and Solvency Modernization Task Force.
-He was recently appointed to the NAIC’s Consumer Participation Board of Trustees.
+Murphy is active in the National Association of Insurance Commissioners ("NAIC"), leading and serving on a number of committees, including the, Government Relations Leadership Council, Property and Casualty Insurance Committee, Antifraud Task Force, the National Insurance Producer Registry Board of Directors and the International Insurance Relations Leadership Group.

-In February of 2012, Murphy was elected Chair of the NAIC’s Northeast Zone, comprised of the Commissioners from Maine to Maryland and the District of Columbia.
-In addition, Murphy was elected by his peers as Treasurer of the Interstate Insurance Product Regulation Commission (IIPRC), the organization which enables state regulators to develop uniform national standards for asset protection insurance products such as annuities, disability income, life and long-term care insurance.
+In December of 2013 he was elected for the second time by his peers to serve as Treasurer of the Interstate Insurance Product Regulation Commission (IIPRC), the organization which enables state regulators to develop uniform national standards for asset protection insurance products such as annuities, disability income, life and long-term care insurance.

-A native of Quincy, Massachusetts, Murphy holds a Bachelor of Arts degree in history and political science from Suffolk University.
-He and his wife Rebecca reside in Charlestown.
+A native of Quincy, Massachusetts, Murphy holds a Bachelor of Arts degree in history and political science and resides in Charlestown.